facelessuser/ColorHelper/docs/src/markdown/settings/index.md

     }
 ```

-Now the same configuration file will provide different values depending on the machine it's on.
+Now, the same configuration file will provide different values depending on the machine it's on.
 On an MS Windows machine
 the value returned by `get` will be "C:\\Users", and on a Linux machine with the host name `his_pc` the value will be
 "/home", etc.